-Most of our chickens come from a Maryland NPIP (National Poultry Improvement Program) farm committed to raising quality breeding stock in an environmentally sustainable manner.
+Most of our chickens come from a Maryland NPIP (National Poultry Improvement Program) farm (Deer Run Farm) committed to raising quality breeding stock in an environmentally sustainable manner.
 Their chickens are subjected to rigorous health testing – they have good reason to be regarded as raising “the healthiest flock around”!
 Welsummer chickens originated in the Netherlands; the hens are brown with golden feathers on their necks, laying chocolate-brown eggs, while the roosters have gorgeous reddish neck plumage, large combs, and may be familiar to you as the “Cornelius” rooster in Kellogg’s Cornflakes.
 Our roosters take good care of their ladies, hustling them into the roosts (hence their names) within the coop at sundown, and protecting them against predators during the day.
 Ameraucanas are a distinctly American breed; ours have black or gray to white plumage, small combs, and lay blue-green eggs.
 We also have a cross between the two; this cross (a type of “olive egger”) lays a light olive green egg.
-Other hens in our flock are red and black sexlinks, laying the more familiar light brown egg.
+Other hens in our flock include red sexlinks and Delawares, laying the more familiar light brown egg.
 Our egg baskets are very colorful!

 One of our young Welsummer hens (3 months old, not yet laying)